SaptakGit/interview_prep/JS/JS Notes.md

             bind():It looks exactly the same as call() method.
 But the only differance is instead of directly calling this method over here the bind method binds this method printFullName with an object and retunrs us the copy of that method.
-It will create a copy of printFullName and it will bind tha to name2 object and will return a function.
+It will create a copy of printFullName and it will bind the to name2 object and will return a function.
 The catch over here is that it dosen't call the method directly like call method rather than it will return us a method which can be call later.So this used to just bind and keep a copy of that method to use it later.
 The only difference between call() and bind() it that it gives us the copy to use it later rather than directly invoking it.